nitzanhen/agrippa/Readme.md

 **Agrippa v1.1.0 is now out!** <br/>
 It introduces two new major features: *base component directories* and *post commands*.
 Read all about [it in the release page](https://github.com/NitzanHen/agrippa/releases/tag/v1.1.0).

-To use the new version, simply call `npx agrippa [...]` with the usual commands and options! <br/>
+To use the new version, simply call `npm i -g agrippa`.
-Or, to update a local installation, call `npm i -g agrippa@next`.

 Also, [we have a wiki now!](https://github.com/NitzanHen/agrippa/wiki)